Infant feeding: History of breastfeeding

-Breastfeeding, prehistorically, was the only way infants were nourished.
-There was no acceptable substitute for human milk for a long time.
+Breastfeeding, prehistorically, was the only way infants were nourished; there was no acceptable substitute for human milk for a long time.
 In 1 AD, philosophers were discovering the importance of breast milk versus any substitute.
 It was concluded that breastfeeding helped the mother and infant establish an emotional connection.
-The nutritional value was still not fully understood, but it was believed that through suckling, the infant gained not only energy, but also the characteristics and personality of whoever they fed from.
+The nutritional value was still not fully understood, but it was believed that through suckling, the infant gained not only energy, but also the characteristics and personality of whomever it fed from.
 It was suggested that infants be breastfed as long as possible, and many were until two to three years of age.

 It was not until 16 centuries later that the importance of breast milk was truly understood.
-In 1748, in the book “An Essay upon Nursing, and the Management of Children, from Their Birth to Three Years of Age” by Cadogan, colostrum was recognized as a substance responsible for the elimination of meconium, and prevention of illnesses of mothers and children.
+In 1748, in the book "An Essay upon Nursing, and the Management of Children, from Their Birth to Three Years of Age" by Cadogan, colostrum was recognized as a substance responsible for the elimination of meconium, and prevention of illnesses of mothers and children.
 Also, it was believed that a bond was established if the mother breastfed her child from the hour it was born.
 Wet-nurses and introducing solid food before the baby turned six months were now opposed, and mortality rates decreased once accepting the value of breastfeeding.
 Those that continued to feed their infants substitutes like cereals, cow's milk, and broths too early, led to the infant's development of scurvy, rickets, gastrointestinal problems, and kidney stones.

 Continuing on into the 19th century, scientists were relating high rates of mortality and undernourishment to the lack of infants being breastfed.
 At last, breastfeeding was seen as the best and only option for infant nutrition before six months.
 However, in 1847, when the first commercial formula was made, it promoted the use of bottles, partly due to breasts receiving a sexual connotation during this time.
 With the promotion of formula, the long fight for breastfeeding took a dive.
 Organizations that took notice came together to promote breastfeeding once again, they included Natural Childbirth Movement, Baby Friendly Hospital Initiative launched by WHO, and United Nations International Children's Emergency Fund (UNICEF).
-In 1990, these organizations pushed to protect and promote "breast milk is the best food for infants".
-This value still holds true today.
-Factors leading to increased breastfeeding rates recently include facilities encouraging mothers to have skin-to-skin contact with the infant after birth, cultivating the initiation of breastfeeding; and facilities encouraging rooming-in, where the mother can watch for feeding cues with the infant staying in her room.
+In 1990, these organizations pushed to protect and promote the idea, which still is valid and veritable, that "breast milk is the best food for infants".
+Factors leading to increased breastfeeding rates recently include facilities encouraging mothers to have skin-to-skin contact with the infant after birth, cultivating the initiation of breastfeeding, and facilities encouraging rooming-in, where the mother can watch for feeding cues with the infant staying in her room.